mantoni/phantomic/README.md

 This will open the WebKit inspector in your browser.

+## Exit detection

+By default, phantomic will report an error if anything was logged to `console.error`.
+Program termination is detected by observing delays in the event queue and the last log statement that was received.

+To make exit detection more reliable, [brout][] can be used.
+If brout is part of the given script, run phantomic with `--brout` to install handlers for the `out`, `err` and `exit` events.

 ## API

 You can use phantomic from your own node scripts like this: